Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 - Drink water regularly to keep your mouth hydrated.

-- Utilize saliva substitutes or mouthwashes specifically formulated for dry mouth.
+- Utilize saliva substitutes formulated for dry mouth.

 - Chew sugar-free gum or lozenges to stimulate saliva production.